Brennall/HFH-SRD/Chapter03.md

 Ring Mail Armor: Ring mail armor is leather or padded armor that has a large number of small rings sewn directly over the foundation garment.
 Unlike chain mail, the rings are not physically interlocked with each other, so protection is inferior.
 Ring mail is closely related to scale armor, which sews leather or horn scales onto the foundation garment, and provides comparable protection.
 Historical examples include Frankish ring mail, Asian ring armor on leather, and Renaissance eyelet doublets.

-Rope, 50’: This strong rope, made of animal hair, hemp, or similar fibers, can bear 45 stone, the weight of approximately three human-sized beings.
+Rope, 50': This strong rope, made of animal hair, hemp, or similar fibers, can bear 45 stone, the weight of approximately three human-sized beings.

-Sack, Large: This is a 2’ x 4’ burlap, cloth, or leather bag that can contain 6 stone (60lb).
+Sack, Large: This is a 2' x 4' burlap, cloth, or leather bag that can contain 6 stone (60lb).
 It is normally carried over the shoulder and dropped when combat begins.

-Sack, Small:  This is a 1’ x 2’ burlap, cloth, or leather bag that can contain 2 stone (20lb).
+Sack, Small:  This is a 1' x 2' burlap, cloth, or leather bag that can contain 2 stone (20lb).
 It is often tied to a belt or spearhead.

 Saddle Bag:  This is a long pocketed leather sack that can contain 3 stone (30lb).

 Saddle & Tack: This includes a leather and wooden saddle with metal fastenings, a leather and metal bridle and bit, and stirrups.
 Draft saddle and tack is used to harness to a cart or wagon or carry saddle bags; it cannot be used for riding.
-Riding saddle and tack is designed for the rider’s comfort.
+Riding saddle and tack is designed for the rider's comfort.
 Military saddle and tack is designed for stability during combat.
 A character in combat without a military saddle must save versus Paralysis every time he is dealt damage or be knocked off the horse.

-Sailing Ship, Large:  This large, seaworthy ship has as many as 3 square-sailed masts, with a 100’ to 150’ length, 25’ to 30’ beam, and 10’ to 12’ draft.
-It has at least one full deck and the bow and stern are raised “castles” that give archers a superior field of fire.
+Sailing Ship, Large:  This large, seaworthy ship has as many as 3 square-sailed masts, with a 100' to 150' length, 25' to 30' beam, and 10' to 12' draft.
+It has at least one full deck and the bow and stern are raised "castles" that give archers a superior field of fire.
 The crew for a large sailing ship is a captain and 20 sailors.
 It can carry 30,000 stone (300,000lb) of cargo in addition to crew.
 Up to 2 light catapults can be mounted on a large sailing ship.
 Historical examples include the Roman cladivata and the medieval round ship.

-Sailing Ship, Small:  This ship is much like the larger version, but has one mast, a 60’ to 80’ length, 20’ to 30’ beam, and 5’ to 8’ draft.
+Sailing Ship, Small:  This ship is much like the larger version, but has one mast, a 60' to 80' length, 20' to 30' beam, and 5' to 8' draft.
 Crew consists of a captain and 12 sailors.
 In addition to the crew, it can carry 10,000 stone (100,000lb) of cargo.
 Historical examples include the Roman corbita, the Viking knarr, and the medieval cog.

 Sap: A sap consists of a heavyweight material wrapped inside a leather sack.
 Used as a weapon, it provides a +2 bonus to attack throws made to incapacitate opponents (as described in Special Maneuvers in Chapter 6).